MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/Microsoft.Graph.Beta.Applications.md

 Update the navigation property directories in servicePrincipals

 ### [Update-MgBetaServicePrincipalSynchronizationTemplate](Update-MgBetaServicePrincipalSynchronizationTemplate.md)
-Update the navigation property templates in servicePrincipals
+Update (override) the synchronization template associated with a given application.

 ### [Update-MgBetaServicePrincipalSynchronizationTemplateSchema](Update-MgBetaServicePrincipalSynchronizationTemplateSchema.md)
 Update the navigation property schema in servicePrincipals